ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Returns
    * _none_

-The PointerEnter method emits a DestinationMarkerEnter event when the pointer enters a valid object.
+The PointerEnter method emits a DestinationMarkerEnter event when the pointer first enters a valid object, it emits a DestinationMarkerHover for every following frame that the pointer stays over the valid object.

 #### PointerExit/1